 The Center for Adolescent Reward, Rhythms, and Sleep (CARRS) is a NIDA-funded Center of Excellence grant awarded to the Department of Psychiatry, to study the impact of adolescent sleep and circadian rhythm changes on reward circuitry and substance use-relevant outcomes.
-CARRS comprises five projects and three cores led by University of Pittsburgh faculty from the Departments of Psychiatry, Neuroscience, and Biostatistics.
-Two projects involve human participants who complete semi-structured diagnostic interviews focused on sleep, psychopathology, and substance use as part of their screening for study eligibility.
-Participants who are involved in one of the human projects also receive a one-session experimental intervention intended to manipulate sleep and circadian rhythms to directly examine its impact on reward function and cognitive control.
-Adolescent participants are 13-15 years old.
+Human participants complete semi-structured diagnostic interviews focused on sleep, psychopathology, and substance use as part of their screening for study eligibility.
+Some participants also receive a one-session experimental intervention intended to manipulate sleep and circadian rhythms to directly examine its impact on reward function and cognitive control.
+Participants are adolescents.
 Interns involved in this rotation will conduct the semi-structure clinical interviews and one-session experimental intervention with teen participants.
 This rotation offers an opportunity to learn and/or enhance one's Child & Adolescent Rotations - Clinical Psychology Internship existing training in sleep and strategies for altering sleep and circadian rhythms; rigorous conduct of diagnostic interviews, including assessment of substance use; and writing brief narratives of participant reports.
 Interns are invited to attend didactic training opportunities offered by the Center for Sleep and Circadian Science (www.sleep.pitt.edu), including the weekly Multidisciplinary Sleep Conference, among others.